graezykev/normalise-your-git-commit-and-push/steps.md

 ![alt text](images/image-16.png)

-Revert `exit 1` to `exit 0`, or use your **real test scripts** that can pass, your code push to the remote repository will succeed!
+Revert `exit 1` to `exit 0`, or use your **actual test scripts** that can pass, your code push to the remote repository will succeed!

 ### Force Push

-Unfortunately, you can bypass the `pre-push` check and force push the code by using the `--no-verify` flag, just as you can force a commit.
+Unfortunately, you can still bypass the `pre-push` check and force push the code by using the `--no-verify` flag, just as you can force a commit.

 ```sh
 git push origin main --no-verify